AviatrixSystems/terraform-provider-aviatrix/docs/guides/feature-changelist-v2.md

 # Aviatrix R2.x Feature Changelist

 ## USAGE:
 Tracks customer-impacting changes to Terraform environment (existing resources) throughout releases from R2.0 to present.
-New resources may be tracked in the [Release Notes](https://www.terraform.io/docs/providers/aviatrix/guides/release-notes.html).
+New resources may be tracked in the [Release Notes](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/guides/release-notes).

 -> **NOTE:** This changelist assumes that customers have an existing Terraform configuration and is planning to upgrade their Controller (and subsequently must also update their Aviatrix Terraform provider version to the appropriate corresponding one).

 Otherwise, this list does not really apply.
 Please view the below list for details regarding this:

 1. If a customer is transitioning to use Terraform to manage existing infrastructure, it is recommended to start from the latest Controller and Aviatrix Terraform provider version, and use the Terraform Export feature and import their infrastructure for a quick and easy migration.
-  - **Please note that "Export" is still a beta feature (and only up-to-date for U5.1 at the moment)**
   - Customer can still choose to manually write their config file to their own specifications and use ``terraform import`` to bring their infrastructure into Terraform state management
 2. If a customer is adopting Terraform for the first time, with no pre-existing infrastructure/ for managing new infrastructure, this changelist does not apply whatsoever.
-They simply need to follow our [Terraform tutorial](https://docs.aviatrix.com/HowTos/tf_aviatrix_howto.html) to setup their Terraform environment and use the Terraform documentation featured on the left sidebar.
+They simply need to setup their Terraform environment and use the Terraform documentation featured on the left sidebar.

 We **highly** recommend customers that are starting to adopt Terraform to manage their infrastructure, to start with our Release 2.0+ (R2.0+), which is compatible with our Controller 4.7+.